-Provide the students with a critical overview of the recent literature and important debates within the micro aspects of economic development.
+- Provide the students with a critical overview of the recent literature and important debates within the micro aspects of economic development.

 - Provide students with a “hands-on” experience on how to replicate empirical results using relevant econometric software.
 This will hopefully prepare students for original independent empirical research and help identify possible interesting thesis topics.

-After completing the course, the student should be able to:
+After completing the course the student is expected to be able to:

-Show overview of the basic concepts used in micro development economics and lay out the key elements of the more recent theories and development models.
+- Define the key elements of the more recent theories and development models.

-Critically discuss theories and empirical evidence on micro economic development
+- Critically discuss theories and empirical evidence on micro economic development.

-Summarize and assess theory and empirical evidence on the economic characteristics and functions of selected markets in developing countries.
+- Summarize and assess theory and empirical evidence on the economic characteristics and functions of selected markets in developing countries.

-Empirical analysis of existing data relevant for development micro economics.
+- Empirically analyze existing data relevant for development micro economics.

-Ability to apply theoretical and empirical knowledge about economic development in a competent, coherent and original way in relation to current challenges.
+- Apply theoretical and empirical knowledge about economic development in a competent, coherent and original way in relation to current challenges.

-Identify relevant model setups within development and implement existing empirical models in new contexts.
+- Master relevant model setups within development and implement existing empirical models in new contexts.

-Introduce and solve new and complex empirical model setups within micro development economics in a professional and responsible manner.
+- Plan and solve new and complex empirical model setups within micro development economics in a professional and responsible manner.

 Textbook: Bardhan and Udry (1999).
 “Development Microeconomics”, Oxford University Press.

-2 hours lectures 1 to 2 times a week from week 6 to 20 (except holidays).
+2 hours lectures one time a week from week 6 to 20 (except holidays).

-2 hours of exercise from week 6/7 to 20 (except holidays).
+3 hours of exercise from week 6 or 7 to 20 (except holidays).